Content

 Unlike finasteride, which is only used to treat male pattern hair loss, minoxidil can be used for many common types of hair loss — including traction alopecia and telogen effluvium.

-We offer both minoxidil foam and minoxidil liquid solution online.
+We offer both minoxidil foam and minoxidil solution (a dropper serum) online.

-You can also try our two-in-one topical finasteride & minoxidil spray, a powerful combo that could reduce male pattern baldness.
+You can also try our two-in-one topical finasteride & minoxidil spray, a powerful combo that can help reduce male pattern baldness.

 Hair growth supplements.
 If a nutritional deficiency is at the root of your temple hair loss, consider using vitamin-rich supplements like our biotin gummies.

 Gentle hair care techniques.
 According to the American Academy of Dermatology, harsh styling techniques should be avoided.
-Limit heat styling, don’t brush your hair when it’s wet, and reduce chemical hair treatments if possible.
+Limit heat styling, don’t brush your hair when it’s wet, and reduce chemical hair treatments.

 Low-level laser therapy (LLLT).
-This treatment option uses lasers (often in the form of a red light device) to reverse hair loss and stimulate new growth.
+Also known as red light therapy, this treatment option uses lasers to reverse hair loss and stimulate new growth.

-Platelet-rich plasma treatments.
-While costly, platelet-rich plasma treatments can promote new hair growth.
+Platelet-rich plasma (PRP) treatments.
+Although costly, PRP can promote new hair growth.
 The procedure involves extracting plasma from your own blood and injecting it into your scalp.

-Hair transplant surgery.
-Another costly (but effective) treatment, hair transplants involve taking healthy follicles and grafting them onto bald patches.
+Hair restoration surgery.
+Another costly but effective treatment, hair transplants involve taking healthy follicles and grafting them onto bald patches.

 Feeling overwhelmed?
-Your best bet is to talk with a healthcare professional.
+Your best bet is to talk with a healthcare professional specializing in hair loss.
 They can provide guidance on navigating treatment options.

 Hair loss can be a serious issue, whether you experience it at your temples or elsewhere.
-Here’s what to keep in mind:
+A number of conditions can lead to balding temples.
+If you’ve noticed your hair thinning at the temples, it’s important to figure out the cause and treat it ASAP.

-Early treatment is the best treatment for hair loss.
-So even if you’re unsure what’s going on, play it safe and get professional help sooner than later.
+Early treatment is the best treatment for hair loss and long-term hair health.
+So even if you’re unsure what’s going on, play it safe and get professional help sooner rather than later.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!